 As a physiotherapist, you must be able to communicate effectively and build positive relationships with those around you, including with other health care workers.
 You will need to be compassionate, level-headed, practical, flexible in your work and possess good coordination and manual dexterity.

 According to Job Outlook Australia, the number of people working as physiotherapists grew very strongly over the past five years.
-This is expected to continue growing very strongly too, from 25,000 in 2018 to 31,200 by 2023, providing an increasing number of job opportunities.
-In fact, there are likely to be around 13,000 job openings over the next five years (that's approximately 2,600 new jobs per year).
+This is expected to continue growing very strongly too, from 23,300 in 2018 to 39,800 by 2024, providing an increasing number of job opportunities.
+In fact, there are likely to be around 7900 more people working in this industry by 2024 when compared to five years prior.

 Right now, the average age of a physiotherapist is roughly 35 years, with the majority (67%) being female.